usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-oas/step3/info.md

 >if you are inexperienced with kubernetes scroll down to the solution section where you'll find a step-by-step guide

-Having the Core WAAP operator installed and ready to go, you can configure the USP Core WAAP instance to protect the petstore API:
+Having the Core WAAP operator installed and ready to go, you can configure the USP Core WAAP instance to protect the petstore API.

+First we will setup the kubernetes configmap providing the OpenAPI validation schema used by the Core WAAP to validate requests:

 ```shell
 kubectl apply -f openapi-petstore-configmap.yaml
 ```{{exec}}

-this step will setup the required openapi schema configuration (containing the openapi spec) use by Core WAAP instance, next setup an instace using
+Next we will setup an instace of Core WAAP using

 ```yaml
 apiVersion: waap.core.u-s-p.ch/v1alpha1